 HRS 180.
 The Film.
-Introduction to the esthetics of cinema with special attention to the evolution of critical theories of cinema within the framework of twentieth century arts and ideas.
+Introduction to the aesthetics of cinema with special attention to the evolution of a critical theory of cinema within the framework of twentieth century arts and ideas.
 3 units.

 HRS 181.
 Contemporary Issues in Film.
 Examination of contemporary film and film criticism from an interdisciplinary perspective, stressing the links between film, literature, the visual arts and society.
 3 units.